The

 righteousness, than to have known it and then to turn their

 backs on the sacred command that was passed on to them.

-Of
+mud."
 2Peter 2:1,20-22

-in parallel to 2Peter 2, "For certain men
+2Peter 2, "For certain men whose

-slipped in among you.
+among you.
 They are godless men, who change the grace of our God into a

 license for immorality and deny Jesus Christ our only